techidaily/site-android-unlock/source/_posts/in-2024-a-perfect-guide-to-remove-or-disable-google-smart-lock-on-htc-by-drfone-android.md

 ![sim card locator](https://images.wondershare.com/drfone/article/2023/09/top-4-sim-location-trackers-02.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/Jng92DT1n_Y?si=EdMRoNAFi0Q6mP7G" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 Losing your smartphone can be depressing, not just because of the cost of replacing it.
 Think about all the photos, messages, and personal information stored on it.
 It's like losing a piece of yourself.
 This is where **SIM location trackers** come to the rescue.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/5FWCFI3f_cs?si=Kt2Onr_E4c616tbH" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### Common Scenarios of Device Loss